Sisarus/react-router/README.md

-Routet with Bootstrap
+# Router with Bootstrap

-Clone project and then install node modules.
+##Clone project and then install node modules.
 Nodejs version 16.0.0
 ```
 npm install
 ```